ezhulati/capitol-insights/README.md

 ## Content Management

+### File-Based Content
 Content is managed through markdown files in the content directory.
 The site uses a file-based content structure where:

 - Blog posts are stored in `content/posts/`
 - Page content is stored in dedicated folders like `content/home/`, `content/team/`, etc.

+### Decap CMS (Netlify CMS)
+The site now includes Decap CMS (formerly Netlify CMS) for content management:

+- Access the CMS at `/admin/` (e.g., https://capitol-insights.com/admin/)
+- Content editors need to be invited through Netlify Identity
+- The CMS is configured to work with the existing content structure
+- All CMS configuration is in `public/admin/config.yml`

 To modify content:
-1. Edit the appropriate markdown files in the content directory
+1. Either edit the markdown files directly in the content directory
+2. Or use the CMS interface at `/admin/`
-2. The changes will be reflected in the site after rebuilding
+3. The changes will be reflected in the site after rebuilding or publishing via the CMS

 ## Deployment